 A renowned craftsman and teacher named James Krenov has said:

 "Fine things in wood are important, not only aesthetically, as oddities or rarities, but because we are becoming aware of the fact that much of our life is spent buying and discarding, and buying again, things that are not good.
 Some of us long to have at least something, somewhere, which will give us harmony and a sense of durability - I won't say permanence, but durability - things that through the years, become more and more beautiful, things that we leave to our children.
 We can enjoy them while we are here, and even if we can't surround ourselves with these things ... they should be here for those of us who long for this sort of thing".

 It would be possible to simplify this process and thereby make a less expensive instrument.
-But, then I would not feel comfortable putting my name and brand on the flute.
+But if I did so I would not feel comfortable putting my name and brand on the Native American style flute that you will be playing.
 In my mind that type of flute would be second-rate.

 If you wish, you could also use these notes to help you make a flute of your own.
 But, you would need a shop equipped with similar tools.
 If you are serious about making a flute on your own there are some good flute making manuals and DVDs available.
 Get one of those.
 Then, you can use these notes as a supplement to instructions you find in other sources.
 I don’t recommend that someone with little or no wood working experience attempt making a flute.
-This is because it usually takes several flutes before you start to make something that is much good.
+This is because it usually takes many flutes before you start to make something that is much good.
 But, if you’ve got the bug - good luck.

 Click here to view a step-by-step guide to the process I go through in making a flute.